-585 20th Century Russian Literary Criticism

-(3) Relationship between practical and theoretical literary criticism: Formalism and Structuralism, Sociological school, and Bakhtin; theoretical approaches applied to specific literary texts.
+585 20th Century Russian Literary Criticism (3) Relationship between practical and theoretical literary criticism: Formalism and Struc-

 588ab Directed Readings (2-2) Assigned readings according to individual needs.

 590 Directed Research (1-12) Research leading to the master's degree.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.